By Diane Bartz

 In a dissent, Judge Brett Kavanaugh argued that the merger would benefit the biggest customers, mainly large companies with employees in many states.
 Kavanaugh argued that a combined Anthem/Cigna would require higher payments to manage the accounts but that would be offset by better negotiated rates paid to providers.

 Kavanaugh, however, noted that the deal could be stopped based on monopsony arguments that the new company would have too much heft in negotiating with doctors and hospitals.

 Anthem, a member of the Blue Cross Blue Shield Association, is the second biggest seller of medical insurance to big U.S. companies.
 Cigna is in third place.

-"This is a red letter day for consumers," said David Balto, who organized opposition to the deal.
+"This is a red letter day for consumers," said David Balto, an antitrust lawyer who opposed the deal.

-In another obstacle to the deal, Anthem and Cigna are suing each other.
+In another obstacle, Anthem and Cigna have been at loggerheads for months and are suing each other.
 Cigna has sought to abandon the merger and force Anthem to pay a $1.85 billion breakup fee while Anthem filed a lawsuit to force its smaller rival to go through with the combination.